 STEP 1: Your friend has needs that cannot be met until fully quantified.
-You can’t GUESS their problem, so don’t default to your instincts.
+No one has the ability to guess, so you must not default to your instincts.
 Instead, promise your loyalty first.
-That will summon the most honest description of these concerns.
+That will summon the most honest description of these invisible concerns.
 Systematically define them, starting from the ground up.
-There are always immediate dangers.
-Start with these.
+Start with the most immediate dangers.

-STEP 2: Ask them, “What will it take RIGHT THIS MINUTE to stop the bleeding?”
+STEP 2: Ask this question: “What will it take right this minute to stop the bleeding?”
 Your friend has fallen for reasons that you cannot see.
-There are probably basic needs— like food, or an unpaid bill that risks the loss of power or water.
-ASSESS IMMEDIATE NEEDS, AND SOLVE THEM.
-Place them fully back on to the ledge from which they’ve fallen.
+There are probably basic needs, like food, or unpaid bills that risk the loss of power or water.
+Assess these imediate needs, and solve them.
+Place your stricken friend fully back on to the ledge from which they’ve fallen.

 STEP 3: You’ve placed them back on the ledge.
-Leaving them on that ledge, and walking away, risks them falling back off.
-You’re not done here!
+But you’re not done here, not even close.
+Leaving your friend on that ledge risks them falling back off.
+Stay close to them.
 Assume that your friend feels crushing fatigue, caused by a battle that only they know.
 What will it take to move your friend completely out of danger?
-Quantify it!
-Get him off the ledge.
-You must carry your friend out of the house that’s burning down around them — the one you can’t see.
-Don’t carry them partly out.
-Carry them completely out.
+Quantify it.
+You must carry your friend out of the house that’s burning down around them — the one you can’t see, the one your friend is ashamed to fullly describe at this early stage.